elm-city-craftworks/practicing-ruby-manuscripts/articles/v8/002-formula-processing.md

 * The people who will be writing the formulas already understand basic computing concepts.

-* A programmer will be on hand to help customize the workflow and assist with problems as needed.
+* A programmer will available to customize the workflow and assist with problems as needed.

 If even a couple of these conditions were not met, the potential caveats of using Dentaku (or any similar formula processing tool) would require more careful consideration.